fifthidea/GH2GDrive/README.md

 ---

-# Configure GitHub Secrets
+# Configure GitHub and it's Secrets

+First Fork this repo\
-Open your repository and navigate to:
+then Open your repository and navigate to:

 ```
 Settings